vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

    Tantrāloka by Abhinavagupta (12 vol.) with viveka by Jayartha.
 Part 1 edited by M.R.
 Sastri.
 Parts 2-12 edited by M.S.
 Kaul, K.S.T.S., no. 23, 1918; 28, 1921; 30, 1921; 36, 1922; 35, 1922; 29, 1921; 41, 1924; 47, 1926; 59, 1933; 57, 1936 and 57, 1938.

-   Paramarthasara by Abhinavagupta with vivṛti by Yogarāja.
+   Parāmarthasāra by Abhinavagupta with vivṛti by Yogarāja.
 K.S.T.S., no. 7, 1916.
 Edited by J.C.
 Chatterjee.
-Paramarthasara by Adiśeṣa with vivarana by Raghavananda.
+Parāmarthasāra by Adiśeṣa with vivarana by Raghavananda.
 Acyutagranthamālā vol. 9.
 Vidyavilāsa Press, Varanasi, 1989.
 Edited by Surya Nārāyaṇa Śukla.

    Parātriśikāvivarana by Abhinavagupta.
 K.S.T.S., no. 18, 1918.
 Edited by M.S.
 Kaul.